rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.

 We cannot force good fruits nor good works.
 We ought to instead be obedient and pray for grace, pray for faith sufficient to our salvation, which can be seen through the fruit of our works.
 Remember, God's grace is always sufficient.

 Imagine if the thief on the cross survived and went back to worldly life -- would he have shown no change in behavior?
 Would there have been no good fruits from good works?
+The Lord provides sufficient works so as to perfect our faith.
+For the thief on the cross, this was martyrdom.
 If our conversion happens while on the cross moments before death, then we will have received a martyr's justification.
 But for every moment of our Christian lives where we're not being martyred, what excuse have we?